chkp-dhouari/SourceGuard/README.md

 > sourceguard-cli -src file

-### For Docker image scanning
+### For Docker image scanning:
-###Note: Installing Docker is not required for using SOURCEGUARD on your system .
+### Note: Installing Docker is not required for using SOURCEGUARD on your system .
 ALL you need is to docker image in a .tar file.

 > sourceguard-cli -img <docker_image>.tar